wp-plugins/send-e-mail/readme.txt

 == Changelog ==

+= 1.2 =
+* Tested with WordPress 2.9
+* Fix in the readme.txt

 = 1.1 =
 * Imported from Grunion Contact Form.
-* Added full internazionalitazion using localized string from Wordpress core.
+* Added full internationalization using localized string from Wordpress core.

 == Upgrade Notice ==

+= 1.2 =
+This version was tested with WordPress 2.9

 = 1.1 =
-* This version adds full internazionalitazion to plugin using localized string from Wordpress core.
+This version adds full internationalization to plugin using localized string from Wordpress core.

 == License ==